naman2304/notes/ddia.md

 * Unreliable networks with variable delays, unreliable clocks and process pauses makes distributed systems tough.
 * Problems in network cannot reliably be distinguished from problems at a node.
 * A node cannot necessarily trust its own judgement of a situation.
 Many distributed systems rely on a _quorum_ (voting among the nodes).
 That includes decisions about declaring nodes dead.
 IF a quorum of nodes declared another node dead, it must be considered dead, even if that node still very much feels alive.
 Individual node must abide by the quorum decision and step down.
 Commonly, the quorum is an absolute majority of more than half of the nodes.
+* Unreliable networks and nodes make it very problematic when we need "one" of something -- one leader, one process holding a distributed lock, one account with username "xyz123!".

 ![Bad dist lock](/metadata/bad_dist_lock.png)